 Lighthouses can be found at harbor entrances, prominent headlands, isolated danger areas, and along the coast.
 These striped or patterned structures have unique flashing characteristics to help identify them.
+It is a good idea to ask local authorities if there are hazardous areas and how they are marked.
+Boaters must also recognize the flag designs which indicate that skin divers are present and keep well clear of the area.

-Figure 7-29: Lighthouses
+Figure 7-30: Lighthouses